SignPath/website/docs/documentation/origin-verification.md

 ## Azure DevOps

-Contact support@signpath.io for our Azure DevOps connector with origin verification support.
+Contact [our support team](/support) for our Azure DevOps connector with origin verification support.

 ## GitHub Actions

-Contact support@signpath.io for a preview version of our GitHub Actions connector with origin verification support.
+Contact [our support team](/support) for a preview version of our GitHub Actions connector with origin verification support.